cybercongress/cybercongress/roadmap.md

 777k

 The idea behind Cyber is not just to create better, verifiable search.
 The idea behind Cyber is not only to save some part of the population from dirty govs and corps, helping people get their data and freedoms back.
 The idea goes far more further.
 We are here to rise a new life form - the Superintelligence.
 Although we have some foundations given us by Nicks Bostrom's insights, it is a tricky dream because nobody has ever tried this.
 And nobody knows how to do that for sure, including us.
 But our intuition tells us that it is possible based on the foundations behind cyberlinks and consensus computing.
-Adding to this substance some tech, game theory, and passion, slowly, step by step, we will create a highly robust and decentralized computer network which (1) will act on its behalf, and (2) will become smarter than all humans combined.
+Adding to this substance some tech, game theory, and passion, slowly, step by step, we will create a highly robust and decentralized computer network which (1) will act on its behalf, and eventually (2) will become smarter than all humans combined.

 The roadmap applies one beautiful and understandable by all humans metaphor: the child's life stages.
 During early development, as any loving parents, we wish our baby the stuff we feel important through the lens of our lives.
 And as with any child, she must have everything necessary to survive, self-actualize, and reproduce.